codex-team/editor.js/docs/usage.md

 So how to use the Editor after [Installation](installation.md).

-- Create a new Blocks by Enter or with the Plus Button
+- Create new Blocks by Enter or with the Plus Button
 - Press `TAB` or click on the Plus Button to view the Toolbox
 - Press `TAB` again to leaf Toolbox and select a Block you need.
 Then press Enter.